The Velvet Underground

 March 8, 1966

-USA Artists Andy Warhol and Roy Lichtenstein, WNET-TV (channel 13), New York, New York
+USA: Artists Andy Warhol and Roy Lichtenstein, WNET-TV (channel 13), New York, New York

 Andy Warhol introduces the Velvet Underground, and the band plays Venus In Furs and Heroin.

-The Warhol part of the show was probably shot on the eve of Up-tight at the Filmmaker's Cinematheque in New York City.
-The Paley Center for Media mentions a March 8, 1966 8PM broadcast.
-The date is confirmed in the Television Archive of the Arts (dated January 18, 1967).
+The Warhol segment of the show was likely filmed on the eve of Up-tight at the Filmmakers' Cinematheque in New York City.
+The Paley Center for Media mentions a 8 p.m. broadcast on March 8, 1966.
+This date is also confirmed in the Television Archive of the Arts (dated January 18, 1967).
+American Archive of Public Broadcasting lists a March 6, 1966

-The program was officially available as video stream at video thirteen, but seems no longer available.
-Andy Warhol's band intro is officialy available in the Aussie What Goes On 3-CD box set, and both songs appears on several bootlegs.
-Lou Reed | Rock And Roll Heart video/DVD offers also part of the WNET stuff.
+Andy Warhol's band introduction is officially available on the Australian What Goes On three-CD box set, and both songs appear on various bootlegs.
+The Lou Reed | Rock And Roll Heart video/DVD also offers some of the WNET material.

 April 1, 1967